thefrontside/frontside.com/src/blog/2022-03-24-testing-backstage-catalog-ingestors.md

 The upshot of all this is that you now have a test suite that can answer the most critical question and crystal clear in how those questions are expressed.
 Not only that, but it does so reliably and without any need to account for the timing of internal server processes.

 As a result, we have converted our Backstage server from an "environment" that needs to be set up, torn down, and carefully managed throughout our suite into a lightweight resource to be instantiated and tested according to the usual fashion.

+If you want to dig deeper into this testing technique, check out the complete [source code in Github](https://github.com/cowboyd/backstage-integration-testing-example).
+If you have any questions, ask away in our [discord community](https://discord.gg/r6AvtnU)!

 ### Up Next